RuanHeleno/FrontEndMentor/Newbie/order-summary-component-main/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Order Summary component solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Order Summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents